double16/fabric/patterns/create_persona/system.md

 - Do not use consecutive numbers for street numbers, such as 1234 or 5678.

-- Choose the persona's age between 22 and 80 years old unless a specific age is in the input or a child is specified in the input.
+- Choose the persona's age randomly between 22 and 80 years old unless a specific age is in the input or a child is requested in the input.

 - If the input does not provide an email, generate one based on large company conventions.